gemgemloulou/GODDESS2019/README.txt

 ./sorter.sh 96 200

 will process runs 96 to 200.
-Note that you do not need the preceding 0.
 This will dump histogram files in /global/data1b/gretina/1707_data1b/Histograms/hist###.root.

 Then, add all the histograms you want together!
 Type this directly into the command line: hadd output.root hist*.root